kalkiboru111/CrytpoGraphs808/README.md

 - New Crytpocurrencies - the prices of cryptocurrencies are somewhat interdependent, which means that graphing further cryptocurrencies would provide further useful context for users.
 - Graph by Alternate Properties - I am consider using crossfilter to enable users to alternate between different types of graphs.
 This would be useful for users who are seeking a contextual understanding of properties of the data apart from the price.

+## Bugs

+Note that for security reasons Google Chrome has certain restrictions regarding Cross Origin Resources, and does not display the BTC price chart.
+To rectify this, you must install the following extension: (https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en)

 ## Technologies Used

 In terms of the languages, frameworks, libraries used.